gouravg11/Registration-and-Login-System/README.md

 # Registration-and-Login-System
 <h2>Description</h2>
-This project is a simple User Management System implemented using Object-Oriented Programming (OOP) principles in C++.
+This project is a simple User Management System implemented using Object-Oriented Programming (OOPS) principles in C++.
 The system allows for user registration, user login, viewing all users, searching for a specific user, and deleting users.
-This can serve as a foundational project for understanding OOP concepts and user management functionalities.
+This can serve as a foundational project for understanding OOPS concepts and user management functionalities.

 <h2>Features</h2>
 <b>User Registration:</b> Register a new user with a username and password.</br>